Ernesto Bellandi

 Ernesto Bellandi (January 1842 – 1916) was an Italian painter.

+Biography

 He was born in Florence, Grand Duchy of Tuscany.
 He trained at the Academy of Fine Arts of Florence.
 While he had been offered a teaching post in Urbino, he began decorating a private house, for a counterfeiter of money, thus Bellandi's wages were without value.
 He continued to work as a decorator in Florence, often painting nymphs, sphinxes, and satyrs and other mythologic figures.